Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/PROTOTYPE.md

   - Given the center position (centerY) and the displacement (v), returns the corresponding rowNum in board
 - (new) int getColNum(PVector v)
 - (new) displayGhost()
   - Displays where the block would go if it was hard dropped
+- (new) displayatpos(int x, int y)
+  - Displays tetrimino at given (x, y) coordinate of the screen, used for bag and hold display

 ## Board
 ### Fields
-- int[][] board
+- ~int[][] board~
-    - Each integer denotes the color of the block in that spot.
-0 denotes that the square is empty.
+    - ~Each integer denotes the color of the block in that spot.
+0 denotes that the square is empty.~
+    - ~10 x 20 board~
+- (new) color[][] board
+    - Stores the color at each square.
     - 10 x 20 board
 - ~~int score~~ EVERYTHING BELOW MOVED TO GAME CLASS
 - ~~Tetrimino hold~~